sklprogs/LanguageTricks/English/Vocabulary.md

 > *The **chart** compares the sales of our products to those of our competitors.*

+A **graph** is any visual representation of data, including diagrams, charts and tables.

 | Characteristic | Diagram | Chart |
 | --- | --- | --- |
 | Visual representation of | concept, process or system | data or statistics; trends, patterns or relationships |